The Watercolour Course with Jane Ward

 Brushes

-Here are the brushes that I recommend for the watercolour course.
-There are links on each brush to the website, if you are asked for a Coupon code just pop in JANE WARD
+Here are the brushes that I recommend from Rosemary& Co There are links on each brush to the website, if you are asked for a Coupon code just pop in JANE WARD

 Series 401 Pointed Sable Mix size 8 short handle